TERRENCEKGETEDI/frontend/README.md

 # NaTeSA Website - Scalable Roadmap

-NaTeSA (National Tertiary Students Association) is a platform for university students to connect, access resources, and participate in events.
+NaTeSA (Nazareth Tertiary Students Association) is a platform for university students to connect, access resources, and participate in events.
 This project implements a scalable, modular React frontend with admin and user responsibilities.

 ## Features